The information in this handbook is assembled to acquaint you with Hillcrest Home.

-It is important to like elderly people.
+- It is important to like elderly people.
 Be aware of their value, not only in their past but also in the present.
-They can have a perception of the essences of life that cannot be gained from a younger or healthy stance.
+They can have a perception of the essence of life that cannot be gained from a younger or healthy stance.

-It is important to share yourself.
+- It is important to share yourself.
 Your best assets are your own personal experiences.
-Willingness to share these are essential to help establish a bridge between the resident's world and your own.
+A willingness to share these is essential to help establish a bridge between the resident's world and your own.

 Wheelchair Safety Rules

-1. Speak to the resident and make sure he knows you are going to "push" his wheelchair before you begin any movement.
+- Speak to the resident and make sure he knows you are going to "push" their wheelchair before you begin any movement.
 Never surprise a person by coming up from behind.
-Introduce yourself, if you feel he does not know you.
+Introduce yourself, if you feel they do not know you.

-4. If resident is restrained, make sure he remains restrained.
+- If a resident is restrained, make sure he remains restrained.

-7. Keep resident's arms and hands within chair----watch elbows when rounding a corner.
+- Keep resident's arms and hands within the chair - watch elbows when rounding a corner.

-8. Make sure resident's feet are securely on the pedals.
+- Make sure residents' feet are securely on the pedals.

-10. Never let wheelchair roll down a incline by itself or push and let go of the wheelchair.
+- Never let the wheelchair roll down an incline by itself or push and let go of the wheelchair.

-12. Park empty wheelchair so that doorways are never blocked.
+- Park empty wheelchairs so that doorways are never blocked.

-13. Park empty wheelchair so that pedals do not stick out in doorways or halls where someone may bump into them and fall.
+- Park empty wheelchairs so that pedals do not stick out in doorways or halls where someone may bump into them and fall.

-15. Let the resident know when you are leaving him.
+- Let the resident know when you are leaving them.